noahehall/theBookOfNoah/databases/_arrangodb.md

 		- only used if
 			- lookups, range queries, sorting
-				- all index attributes are provide din a query
+				- all index attributes are provided in a query
 				- or the leftmost prefix of the index attribute is specified
 					- i.e. the key used on the left side of the query
 			- sorting